 Protecting sensitive content will protect the company by keeping all financial information secure.
 It will also protect the consumer, and consumers will be much more comfortable doing business with an organization that has taken the right security measures to utilize consumerization in positive ways while also finding ways to monitor the situation.

 All of this content must be managed in a safe and secure way that works for the private entity and the public all at the same time.
-ECM technology is a great fit for all tech needs, but especially in these content-heavy arenas.
+DMS technology is a great fit for all tech needs, but especially in these content-heavy arenas.

 Combining Business with Pleasure

 Trend Micro states that “Recent studies conducted by Gartner, IDC and Forrester point out that nearly half of the U.S. workforce is already mobile and, as a result, are conducting business outside of their primary work place for more than 20% of their work week.”
-Basically, the boundaries of the workplace are expanding at an alarming rate.
-For businesses, this is a double-edged knife that must be handled with skill.

-Laurence Hart with Search Content Management believes that having an ECM solution in place will allow traditional workplace boundaries to be blurred without creating major security risks.
+Laurence Hart with Search Content Management believes that having a document management solution in place will allow traditional workplace boundaries to be blurred without creating major security risks.

-Keeping Up with the Jones’s
+Keeping Up with the Joneses